 Any student or parent with a concern about bullying or harassment should immediately bring that concern to the attention of a teacher or administrator.
 Any student, teacher, or member of the staff who witnesses or otherwise has knowledge of an occurrence of bullying or harassment should immediately report the matter to an administrator.
 There will be no negative consequences for anyone, student or otherwise, who makes a report of bullying or harassment in good faith.
-The school will promptly investigate any such reported occurrences of bullying or harassment.
 Any form of retaliation against a student for making a good faith report - or for assisting the school in its investigation of the report - will be considered a serious breach of the Code of Honor.